Albert24GG/g14-2022-pm/README.md

 I also created a more quiet profile for the power saver profile.
 The fans kick in a little later than usual so they don't spin up and down so often during my daily tasks.

-### autopm

-`etc/systemd/system/autopm.service`

-`usr/local/bin/autopm`

-adjusts the CPU gov and boost depending on the power profile

-ryzenadj and iGPU profiles can also be adjusted if needed